amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 An unsolved problem: foreign languages
 --------------------------------------

-We have no immediate plans for extending Proselint to other languages.
-Addressing the problem of linting prose for style and usage errors in English (of both American and British varieties) is challenging enough for native speakers, and attempting to build rule-sets for languages in which we lack fluency would seem to be an exercise in folly.
-Attempting to manage a community around the correct use of a language we do not speak would be inappropriate.
+We have no immediate plans for extending Proselint to other languages, in part because addressing the problem of linting prose for style and usage errors in English (of both American and British varieties) is challenging enough for a native speaker, and attempting to build a linter for languages in which the creators lack fluency would seem to be an exercise in folly.
 An open problem, then, is how to extend Proselint to become a universal linter for prose.

 Missing corpora
 ---------------

-To evaluate Proselint's false-positive rate, we built a corpus of text from well-edited magazines likely to contain low rates of usage errors.
-In the course of assembling this corpus, we discovered a lacuna in the available linguistic corpora: there are no annotated corpora that provide false-positive rates for style and usage violations [#]_.
+To evaluate Proselint's false-positive rate, we built a corpus of text from well-edited magazines believed to contain low rates of usage errors.
+In the course of assembling this corpus, we discovered a lack of annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our current corpus derives from copyrighted work, it cannot be released as part of open-source software.
 Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available for :math:`\textsc{nlp}` research outside internal testing of Proselint.

-.. [#] Editor :cite:`editor_compare` has built a corpus which compares the performance of various grammar checkers (not including Proselint).
-Their corpus consists of "real-world examples of grammatical mistakes and stylistic problems taken from published sources".
+.. [#] Editor :cite:`editor_compare` has built a corpus which compares the performance of various grammar checkers.
+Their corpus contains "real-world examples of grammatical mistakes and stylistic problems taken from published sources".
 A corpus made of errors will maximize true positives, but misestimates false-positive rates in real-world documents.
 Their corpus is not publicly available, and they do not provide a standard format for describing corpora annotated with false positives and negatives.

 Contributing to Proselint
 =========================